© WWF-US / Paul Fetters

 How solar energy and sustainable cooling in buildings can be major solutions in a warming world

 To cut greenhouse gas emissions and tackle the climate crisis, we need to rapidly change how we produce and consume energy.
-Using energy more efficiently and sourcing energy through renewables (rather than fossil fuels) will play a massive role in reducing global emissions.
+Using energy more efficiently and generating energy through renewables (rather than fossil fuels) will play a massive role in reducing global emissions.

 The combination of both solutions can ensure we can keep our people cool without contributing to global warming.
 WWF is working to drive this change through our ‘Cool & Solar’ initiative.